 Continue normal care

-If your cutting is now in fresh potting mix then you can care for it as you would your mother ZZ Plant.
+If your cutting is now in fresh potting mix then you can care for it as you would your mother plant.
 If it is in water first you want to refresh that water every couple of days and repot into potting mix once the roots have matured a little.

 ZZ Plant Propagation FAQs

-Propagating ZZ Plants through stem or leaf cuttings can be a little trickier as it will take a while but you shouldn’t have too many issues if you know the basics.
-Below you’ll find all the answers to your ZZ Plant propagation questions, from time of year to equipment you can use to aid success.
+Using stem or leaf cuttings can be a little trickier as it will take a while but you shouldn’t have too many issues if you know the basics.

 What’s the best time of year to propagate a ZZ Plant?

-You want to propagate at the beginning of spring for the best chance at a successful propagation.
+Spring will give you the best chance at a successful propagation.
 Make sure that any wintery cold weather is behind you so that your cuttings are growing in warmer brighter months.
-Because ZZ Plant propagation is such a slow process you’ll want to make the most of all of warm weather, and it will help your mother plant recover from the shock of propagation too!
+Because it is such a slow process you’ll want to make the most of all of warm weather.

 Do I need to use a rooting gel or powder when propagating my ZZ Plant?

-Whilst it is not essential, you can use rooting gels or powders to increase the success of propagation.
+Whilst it is not essential, you can use rooting gels or powders to increase the success rate.
 Rooting hormone products stimulate root growth on new cuttings, not only speeding up the process but also producing stronger roots.
-As ZZ Plant propagation is quite a slow process, this can be a good way to speed it up a little.
+As it’s quite a slow process, this can be a good way to speed it up a little.

 What is a rhizome?